-Powerco is warning people to stay away from any power lines brought down by strong winds over the next couple of days.
+Powerco is warning people to stay away from any power lines brought down by strong winds forecast over the next few days.

-Powerco Network Operations Manager Phil Marsh said winds of this strength could damage trees and power lines, particularly in the Wairarapa region.
+Powerco Network Operations Manager Phil Marsh said these conditions could damage trees and power lines, particularly in the Wairarapa region.

 “Power lines that have fallen to the ground may look safe but they’re very often still live.
 Live lines can kill.
 Stay well away from them and call Powerco if you see any downed lines.”

-Mr Marsh said the winds were also likely to cause power cuts across the network.
+Mr Marsh said the weather had the potential to cause power cuts across the lower North Island.
 Powerco’s focus would be to safely restore supply to customers as soon as possible.

 He said people should make sure trampolines were securely fixed to the ground or they could blow on to lines causing multiple power cuts.

-People with mobile phones with a web browser should save Powerco’s outage and faults page, www.powerco.co.nz/Outages-and-Faults/ to their favourites - this site has the latest information about power cuts and expected restoration times.
+People with mobile phones with a web browser can save Powerco’s outage and faults page www.powerco.co.nz/Outages-and-Faults/ to their favourites for latest information about power cuts and expected restoration times.